 1. Pop in to a thrift shop or antique store

 Wander through thrift and antique stores to grab some of your favorites: vinyl records from the hopping 1950s, funky home decorations, or retro clothes to put a pop in your wardrobe.
-Melissa’s Antiques & Fancy Goods, Treasures and Threads and Things Consignment Boutique promise an eclectic day of shopping.
+Melissa’s Antiques & Fancy Goods promises an eclectic day of shopping.

 2. Let the disc fly at Lake Fenwick Park

 Relax along the waterfront and enjoy a competitive game of disc golf at Lake Fenwick Park.
 (Don’t forget to pack a disc!)
 Spend the afternoon exploring the trail—through the woods and up the 177 metal stairs—or picnic in the park.

 3. Skate (or climb) your way to the top

 Bring along a set of wheels to Arbor Heights 360 skate park.
 While you’re there, practice your tricks, take your try at the rock wall (bring a harness, experienced climbers!), free climb or scooter around to get the most of the park.

 4. Stroll the artsy Mill Creek Canyon Earthworks Park

 Immerse yourself in nature and public art with a stroll around Mill Creek Canyon Earthworks Park.
 A curvy trail winds throughout the series of sculptured and landscaped spaces.
 Cyclists can trek the sight-worthy, self-guided bike tour.